PolyhedraZK/nbnet/src/ddev/README.md

-  deposit, -d         Proof-of-Stake, deposit, exit, etc. validator-exit, -D  Proof-of-Stake, exit all validators on the target node[s] destroy             Destroy an existing ENV destroy-all         Destroy all existing ENVs protect             Protect an existing ENV unprotect           Unprotect an existing ENV start               Start an existing ENV start-all           Start all existing ENVs stop                Stop an existing ENV stop-all            Stop all existing ENVs push-nodes          Push some new nodes to an existing ENV migrate-nodes       Migrate some existing nodes to other hosts,
+  deposit, -d         Proof-of-Stake, deposit, exit, etc. validator-exit, -D  Proof-of-Stake, exit all validators on the target node[s] destroy             Destroy an existing ENV protect             Protect an existing ENV unprotect           Unprotect an existing ENV start               Start nodes of an existing ENV stop                Stop nodes of an existing ENV restart             Restart nodes of an existing ENV push-nodes          Push some new nodes to an existing ENV migrate-nodes       Migrate some existing nodes to other hosts,
                       NOTE: the 'new' node will be left stopped, a `start` operation may be needed